snah0902/snah0902.github.io/content/blog/retirement-accounts-intro.md

 If you aren't yet enrolled in a health plan, you may be considering enrolling in a HDHP for access to an HSA.
 Unfortunately, the US health system is its own headache to learn about.
-If you don't know about stuff like deductibles or coinsurance, then you should learn about that before enrolling in a health plan.
+If you don't know about terms like deductibles or coinsurance, then you should learn about that before enrolling in a health plan.
 This information is outside the scope of this post, but here's a couple of resources about this: